Sys-Inventor-Lab/AI4System-OSML/OSML+_on_server_with_Intel_Xeon_E5_2697_v4/README.md

 During the scheduling process, the OSML+ scheduler records the response latency and resource allocation of each application, and finally outputs them to the `logs/` directory.

-## How to Obtain OSML+ Dataset
+## How to Obtain OSML+ Training Dataset
 We have collected extensive real traces for widely deployed LC services on a platform equipped with an Intel Xeon E5-2697 v4 @ 2.3GHz CPU and 256GB memory.
 The traces are in a docker image.
-You can obtain the dataset using the following instructions.
+You can obtain the training dataset using the following instructions.
 ```
 docker pull sysinventor/osml_plus_dataset_E5_2697_v4:v1.0
 docker run -idt --name osml_plus_dataset_E5_2697_v4 sysinventor/osml_plus_dataset_E5_2697_v4:v1.0 /bin/bash